 The information on your FAFSA is used to calculate your Expected Family Contribution (EFC).
-Your EFC is an index number that our financial aid staff uses to determine how much financial aid you can receive.
-The EFC is calculated according to a formula established by law.
+Your EFC is an index number generated by the FAFSA that Grace's financial aid staff uses to determine how much financial aid you can receive.
+The EFC is calculated according to a formula established by the Federal Department of Education.
 Your family's taxed and untaxed income, assets, and benefits (such as unemployment or Social Security) can all be considered in the formula.
 Your family size and the number of family members who will attend college during the academic year is also considered.
 For more detailed information about how the Expected Family Contribution (EFC) is calculated, visit studentaid.gov/complete-aid-process/how-calculated.